phucnh22/phucnh22.github.io/index.md

 # Portfolio
 Hello,

-I'm Phuc, or Patrick, borned and raised in a beautiful town in the middle of Vietnam, an engineer currently pursuing a Master Degree in Data Science, a data analyst enthusiast with a strong business sense.
+I'm Phuc, or Patrick, born and raised in a beautiful town in the middle of Vietnam, an engineer currently pursuing a Master Degree in Data Science, a data analyst enthusiast with a strong business sense.
 I thrive on digging into complex business problems, producing insightful, strategic recommendations, and implementing data-driven solutions.

 As hobbies, I spend a lot of time playing football casually and competitively (Wing-back).
 I am also a gaming nerd (FIFA and CS:GO)